Stanzin7/Stanzin-Portfolio/README.md

 ## Project Milestones

-1. Research and Analysis: To begin the project, an in-depth analysis of the current CSS codebase is conducted.
-This research phase includes studying the Claro theme's structure, understanding its dependencies, and identifying potential areas for optimization.
+1.Research and Analysis: The project commences with an exhaustive examination of the existing CSS codebase.
+This phase involves delving into the structure of the Claro theme, comprehending its dependencies, and pinpointing possible areas where optimization can be implemented.

 2. Recommendations and Planning: Based on the research findings, a set of recommendations and a detailed project plan are formulated.
 This stage involves collaborating with the Drupal community, discussing the proposed changes, and gaining valuable insights from experienced developers and designers.